We’ve all had buyer’s remorse: the dead-weight that drops into your stomach after a big purchase.

 - You can also sell your peloton bike second-hand.
 Given the initial cost of the bike and the long delivery times right now, they’re selling quickly so you should be able to recoup some of your money.

-Energym is launching the RE:GEN on IndieGoGo on June 15th 2021.
-It's the world's first electricity generating indoor bike for the home.
+One Peloton alternative that's worth considering is the RE:GEN. It's an electricity-generating indoor bike for the home.
 It's a Peloton alternative that's worth considering.

 1 workout can generate enough power to charge an iPhone 12 fourteen times.
 Pair the bike with the app and access live workouts, AI tailored workouts, and it's Zwift compatible.